-FCS 101 Introduction to the Profession - 1 credit hour.
+- FCS 101 Introduction to the Profession 1 credit hour.
 General overview of Family and Consumer Sciences-its areas, its history, growth and expansion.
 Careers are also investigated.
-Prerequisites: None.

-- FCS 303 Career Technical/Family and Consumer Sciences Education 3 credit hours.
+Prerequisites: None. - FCS 303 Career Technical/Family and Consumer Sciences Education 3 credit hours.
 A survey of career technical programs as taught in secondary schools with special emphasis on Family and Consumer Sciences.
 State required occupational practicum must be culminated during this course.
 Prerequisites: FCS 101. - FCS 401 Family and Consumer Sciences Education 3 credit hours.
 Planning and implementation of curricula in secondary schools and community programs, making use of innovations and technology in the teaching-learning process.
 The course also provides for the development and use of appropriate evaluation tools and techniques.
-Prerequisites: FCS 101, 303. - FCS 411 Honors Courses in Family and Consumer Sciences 3 credit hours.
+Prerequisites: FCS 101, FCS 303. - FCS 411 Honors Courses in Family and Consumer Sciences 3 credit hours.
 A special problems course for academically accelerated students which explores issues and trends in specialized areas, with some opportunity for research.
 Prerequisites: Senior standing, FCS major, GPA. of 3.3 or above. - FCS 418 Directed Field Experience 6 credit hours.
 One hundred twenty (120) hours of off-campus, supervised experiential learning in the student's area of concentration.
 Prerequisites: (Advanced junior or senior standing) and instructor consent.

 Note: This course is a capstone course for the Family & Consumer Sciences program.
-Therefore, students majoring in this program cannot substitute this course. - FCS 420 Senior Seminar 1 credit hour.
+Therefore, students majoring in this program cannot substitute this course.

+FCS 420 Senior Seminar - 1 credit hour.
 A course which assists students in fusing the various aspects of Family and Consumer Sciences into a meaningful whole through the study of relevant issues and interaction with professionals.
 Personal and professional skills needed for success in students' chosen careers are stressed.
 Prerequisites: Senior status.
 Note: This course is a capstone course for the Family & Consumer Sciences program.
-Therefore, students majoring in this program cannot substitute this course. - FCS 495 Internship in FCS 12 credit hours.
-Supervised observation and teaching in a secondary school.
-A critical analysis of classroom problems and activities provides major topics of the seminar.
-Prerequisites: FCS 101, 303, 401.
+Therefore, students majoring in this program cannot substitute this course.